MIDS-scaling-up/v3/week06/lab/README.md

      or http://127.0.0.1:8888/?token=af4be11ce363992a3815f1893de5b4f219940a7fb364040a
 ```

-Navigate to the appropriate URL and open the file tf-trt.ipynb.
+If you are running on an NX device, navigate to the appropriate URL and open the file tf-trt.ipynb.
+If you are using a Nano, open the file tf-trt-nano.ipynb instead.

 Once the notebook is open, you may run each piece.
 Note, the flush.sh script is available to clear cached memory if needed.
 In addition, the notebook restarts a number of points to clear up memroy.